 Watch our films

-- Personal budgets - how adult social care has changed, to offer you more choice and control through a personal budget.
+- Personal budgets - how adult social care offers you more choice and control through a personal budget.

 - Getting an assessment - planning your support, managing your personal budget and recruiting a personal assistant.

-- Becoming a personal assistant - for people who are interested in being a personal assistant, what's involved and how we can support you with information and training.
+- Becoming a personal assistant - what's involved and how we can support you.

 Easy Read links

-The Social Care Institute for Excellence has also produced a helpful Easy Read guide to personalisation.
+The Social Care Institute for Excellence has a helpful Easy Read guide to personalisation.

-Download other useful Easy Read documents about personalisation here.
+Download other useful Easy Read documents about personalisation.